hwu0010/ENIGMA-PD/docs/resources/how_to_guides/neurobagel.md

 ### What sites do in this step
 - Go to [https://beta-annotate.neurobagel.org/](https://beta-annotate.neurobagel.org/)
 - Select **ENIGMA-PD** as configuration.
 - Upload a TSV file containing demographic and clinical variables.
+- New to Neurobagel?
+Click through the introduction windows to get started.
-- **Column annotation**: assign each column or group of columns to a category by clicking on them.
+- **Column annotation**: Assign each column or group of columns to a standardized variable by clicking on them.
-  - First, we ask you to assign columns about common demographic categories  (e.g., participant ID, age,  diagnosis, etc)
+  -  Select multiple related columns at once using CTRL+click or SHIFT+click
+  - Can't find a column?
+Filter your column list by name using the search bar at the top left
-  - Next you assign the remaining columns to entries in the ENIGMA-PD list (e.g. MoCA)
+  - Can't find a variable?
+Use the search bar in the assessment tool list to narrow down options
-- **Value annotation**: for assessment‑related columns, select the matching term from the ENIGMA‑PD list.
+- **Value annotation**: Review all columns annotated in the previous step and describe their values.
   - Mark missing values.
   - Optionally add short human‑readable descriptions for uncommon variables.
-- Download a standardized annotation file that serves as a clean, robust data dictionary.
+- Done?
+Upload the data dictionary to a protected ENIGMA-PD google drive folder or download it locally and share it with the ENIGMA-PD team by email.
 - **Privacy note:** although the annotation interface is a web app, it runs entirely on your computer and Neurobagel **does not upload any data or retain data**.
 Your data are used only to populate the annotation interface (read columns and possible values).

 ### Why this helps